VinayakFia/Obsidian/Job/Amazon Interview Stories.md

 - Result
 	- We didn't have any more deployment mistakes relating to sass after this, and our subcommittee were easily able to use the run script to test their work.

-**4. Learning** A Tier
+**4. Learning** B Tier
 - Situation
 	- I was assigned a task that required some new data to be fetched.
 There are 3 ways to fetch data.
-We can use a library called Breezejs which is simplest, we can create a new api
+We can use a library called Breezejs which is simplest, we can create a new api in glow, which is fast but slightly more complex, or we an create a new api in dev, which is slightly slower, but more extensible.
+Glow and Breeze js only have access to the database.
+Dev has access to a wealth of existing business logic.
+	- At the time, I was only aware of the dev and glow options, not of breeze.
+In my pr I suggested a dev endpoint as it is more extensible with complex logic in the future.
+My pr comment from a senior dev was to investigate and use Breezejs.
+- Action
+	- I wasn't convinced that breeze was the best option.
+I wanted to discuss further to either convince my reviewer of my preference for a dev api, or to better understand why